-And you know what that was the point that I stopped rolling the film reel of memories past during my drive.
+And you know what?
+With my newfound freedom, I stopped rolling the film reel of memories during my drive.

 Instead I started looking around.
 I noticed the shimmer of sunshine on the water as I drove over the bridge.
 I laughed at the driver of the car next to me as he jammed out to music.
-Those American flags I passed captured my gaze as they ruffled in the wind.
+The American flag I passed captured my gaze as it ruffled in the wind.

 Then I noticed a billboard right before my exit on the interstate.
-The trees in front of it had been trimmed back.
+The trees in front of it recently trimmed.
 Faded red from many years.
 Same simple white rooster logo.
 It was an advertisement for the breakfast joint that my dad would take my sister and me to when he visited.

 How many times had I passed that sign?